 Case Klett

-The commute for about 30 000 locals out of Trondheim on Fridays will no longer be a nightmarish activity, as a new four-lane stretch of the E6-highway will significantly enhanced the traffic flow by spring 2019.
-Totalling 8-km and going through exceptionally challenging topography in densely populated areas, the road project is an engineering nut to crack.
-Innovative technologies utilised for the construction looks to ensure project completion within budget and time.
+The commute for around 30,000 locals out of Trondheim, Norway, on Fridays is no longer such a nightmarish activity, as a new four-lane stretch of the E6 highway was completed in spring 2019 that significantly enhances the traffic flow.
+Stretching 8 kilometres and going through exceptionally challenging topography in densely populated areas, the road project was an engineering nut to crack.
+Innovative technologies utilised for the construction aimed to ensure project completion within budget and on time.

-The construction project got a green light in the Norwegian National Transport Plan 2014-2023, where politicians earmark funding to infra projects.
-PEAB delivered the most valued offer for the Aas-Jakobsen designed project and the project kicked off early 2016.
+The construction project got the green light in the Norwegian National Transport Plan 2014-2023, which earmarked funding for infra projects.
+PEAB delivered the most valued offer for the Aas-Jakobsen designed project, and the project kicked off early 2016.
 The stretch of road will run through one of Norway’s largest areas of highly sensitive clays, which necessitates the use of a robust monitoring programme, as well as extensive stabilisation and mass-shift efforts.

 Large scale quick clay stabilisation